-It is a tax levied by the Government of India on the income of every person.
-The provisions governing the Income-tax Law are given in the Income-tax Act, 1961.
+Ans: It is a tax levied by the Government of India on the income of every person.
+The provisions governing the Income-tax are covered in the Income-tax Act, 1961.

 CBDT provides essential inputs for policy framing and planning of direct taxes and also administers the direct tax laws through the Income-tax Department.
 Thus, Income-tax Law is administrated by the Income-tax Department under the control and supervision of the CBDT.